whimsicalley/project_final3_manalio_alley/README.md

 3. Custom code: I chose to add them both to the About page because it was the least interesting, in my opinion.

     * Custom jQuery: When you click on the image of Gusteau, an image of Remy appears below it's previous sibling, the h3 tag "History."
+A quote below it also appears, as though Remy is talking to the user.
 I liked this because in the desktop, they appear side by side. :)

     * Custom JavaScript: When you click on any of the list items, a new list item adds itself to the bottom of the list discussing holiday hours.

 4. I wasn't sure how to correct the addEventListener error message I was getting in DevTools on the pages it didn't apply to.

 5. Without question the most challenging project of the semester but, I guess that's why it's the final!
-Thanks for a great semester, Richard!
+Thanks for a great semester, Richard, I really learned a lot.